Azure/azure-rest-api-specs/specification/mobility/resource-manager/readme.md

-# vehicle
+# mobility

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for vehicle.
+This is the AutoRest configuration file for mobility.

 ## Getting Started